ProjectEvergreen/greenwood/www/pages/docs/index.md

 },
 ```

-Then you can run
+Then you can run:
-- `npm run build` - build your project
+- `npm run build` - generate a static build of your project for production
-- `npm start` - to fire up the local dev server
+- `npm start` - starts a development server for local development

 ### Sections
 - [Component Model](/docs/component-model/): Examples of using custom elements in Greenwood.